-If a player tests positive on a team there is not a need for the other players to self-isolate (or a game to be postponed), unless they were in close contact, have been contacted by Test and Trace, they have developed symptoms or tested positive themselves.
-Therefore, players and clubs should consider how they can reduce the likelihood of close contact occurring.
-Training and matches themselves are NOT classed as close contact, as long as between breaks in activity distancing is followed.
+If a player tests positive on a team there is not a need for the other players to self-isolate, unless they have been contacted by Test and Trace, have developed symptoms or tested positive themselves.

-From the 16th August, those who are fully vaccinated and under-18s will not have to self-isolate, unless they test positive for Covid or develop symptoms, in which case they must isolate.
-There must also be a two-week (14 day) gap between your second vaccination and this exemption coming into effect.
-If you are over 18 and not fully vaccinated, you will still need to isolate if you come into close contact with someone who has tested positive with Covid.
+Following amends to the Covid-19 rules on Monday 16th August 2021 on self-isolation, those individuals who are double-jabbed or under-18 no longer need to self-isolate after being identified as a close contact of a positive Covid-19 case, even if that person is within the same household.
+However, they are strongly advised to get their own free PCR test as soon as possible.
+PCR tests can be ordered online, by calling 119, or going to a test site.

-It is important to note that players must continue to selfassess and if they are experiencing any symptoms and awaiting a test result, they must stay at home.
+As double-jabbed people identified as close contacts are still at risk of being infected, they are advised to consider other precautions such as wearing a face covering in enclosed spaces, and to limit contact with other people.
+If individuals conduct a PCR test and it comes back positive, they must follow the Government guidance on isolation irrespective of your vaccination status.
+There must also be a two-week gap (i.e. 14 days) between your second vaccination and this exemption coming into effect.
+If you are over 18 and not fully vaccinated, you will still need to isolate if you come into close contact with someone with Covid.
+It is important to note that players must continue to self-assess and if they are experiencing any symptoms and awaiting a test result, they must stay at home.